wmfs/quasar-map-mapbox/README.md

 }
 </script>
 ```
+A map may have many markers.

+All parameters are optional.

+If the QMap's centre-latitude and centre-longitude are not defined, the map will attempt to centre of the mid-point of its markers.

+## Build

-Defined the MAPBOX_ACCESS_TOKEN environment variable at build time.
+Define the MAPBOX_ACCESS_TOKEN environment variable at build time.

 ## <a name="license"></a>License